AndreaN33/EECS301-Lab1/Lab1-Guide/QuartusProject-Guide.md

 ![Project Page](images/Quartus11.png)

 The compilation process for FPGA designs is often referred to as **synthesis** due to the fact that the high level code is being translated into logic functions.
 Synthesizing FPGA code is a more complicated process than compiling code for a microprocessor system.
 Compiling code for a microprocessor system results in native machine language instructions, whereas FPGA code is synthesized into a Register Transfer Logic (RTL) netlist then mapped on to the FPGA fabric of look-up-tables (LUTs), registers and interconnect signals.
+The synthesizer has to take the signal path delays between fabric elements into consideration when mapping the RTL logic.

 The next step for the assignment is to compile (**synthesize** really but Quartus calls it compiling) the design.
 The project framework code will compile without errors so you can see how the process is supposed to go.
 Later on we'll add in some bugs so you can see what happens normally.